How to Migrate PostgreSQL Databases to DigitalOcean using Continuous Migration

 Prepare the Source Database for Migration

-Once the source database is accessible from the public internet, prepare the source database itself for migration by:
+Once the prerequisites are satisfied, you need to prepare the source database itself for migration by:

 Allow Remote Connections